stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Amelia —” began Lord Havelock, but she cut him off.

 “Lady Petherham, if you don't mind.” she snapped.
-“You lost every right to call me by that name when you... when your Society murdered my husband!”
+“You lost every right to call me by that name when you… when your Society murdered my husband!”

 “Edmund knew the risks,” Lord Havelock began.
 But he had misjudged how taut Lady Petherham's temper had been stretched.